 We witnessed a tourist being denied access to the Angkor Wat towers because she wasn't following the dress code.

 Transport in Cambodia

-There’s a fast boat service which leaves daily from Chau Doc (4 hours drive from Saigon) in Vietnam’s Mekong Delta and takes 5h to reach Phnom Penh via the river.
+There’s a fast boat service which leaves daily from Chau Doc (4 hour's drive from Saigon) in Vietnam’s Mekong Delta and takes 5 hours to reach Phnom Penh via the river.

 You can get within 3km of the border on the Thai side with daily trains running from Bangkok and taking around 6 hours.
 You’ll need a Tuk Tuk or taxi for the short journey to the Aranyaprathet/Poipet border crossing.
 Rail lines are being built at the border crossing so things may change soon.